-Eileen's work has drilled down in detail into the processes in place and has concentrated both on ensuring compliance, but also focusing on where efficiencies can be made, for example through further enhancement of IT.
+Eileen's work has drilled down in detail into the processes in place and has concentrated both on ensuring compliance, but also focusing on where efficiencies can be made.

 Reassuringly, the work of the internal audit found nothing in the way of major concerns regarding processes and how these are followed in their day-to-day execution.
-There were a number of suggestions as to where the current practices and processes could be enhanced and made more efficient and these are being worked through by the Academy Leadership and Finance and HR Team to ensure the low hanging fruits re-enhancing the power of IT further are gained.
+There were a number of suggestions as to where the current practices and processes could be enhanced and made more efficient and these are being worked through by the Academy Leadership and Finance and HR Team.